Weight loss: How to get fit and lose weight in just 10 minutes a day

 What's the biggest barrier to working out?
 It's not necessarily the difficulty of exercise, or a lack of equipment: thanks to the internet, we can follow along with lots of beginner workout routines at home without any kit necessary.
 It's most often a lack of time that's said to affect our ability to work out every day.

-Not everyone has the ability to take 45 minutes to go for a run, or an hour to complete a weightlifting session.
+Not everyone has the ability to take 45 minutes to go for a run, or an hour to complete a weightlifting session in order to lose weight and get fit.
 Fortunately, we don't have to: one study found people who do short bursts of high-intensity interval training (or HIIT), taking just ten minutes each time, find it easier to fit exercise into their daily lives.

 Researchers from the University of British Columbia examined 30 inactive people's enjoyment of exercise, including hit.
 The participants completed a four-week course of HIIT exercises taking 10 minutes, three times a week.
 The participants were then left alone for four weeks free to do as much, or as little, exercise as they liked.